watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Infrastructure edition.md

     ![In the Scale a Deployment dialog box, 1 is entered in the Desired number of pods box.](media/image130.png)

-12. Return to the web site's stats.html page in the browser and refresh while this is scaling down.
+12. Return to the web site's stats page in the browser and refresh while this is scaling down.
 You'll notice that only one API host name shows up, even though you may still see several running pods in the API replica set view.
 Even though several pods are running, Kubernetes will no longer send traffic to the pods it has selected to scale down.
 In a few moments, only one pod will show in the API replica set view.

     ![Replica Sets is selected under Workloads in the navigation menu on the left.
 On the right are the Details and Pods boxes.
 Only one API host name, which has a green check mark and is listed as running, appears in the Pods box.](media/image131.png)